National Management Recovery Debt Collection Harassment

 - Proof of ownership of the debt

 Once the debt is validated, you may be able to negotiate a settlement or payment plan with the debt collector.
+If the debt collector continues to contact you after validation, you can send a cease and desist letter to stop further communication.
 A settlement involves paying a lump sum that is less than the full amount of the debt, while a payment plan involves making regular payments over time.

 When negotiating a settlement or payment plan, it’s essential to: